star of bethlehem

 We saw his star in the east and have come to worship him."

-The wise men didn't mean "We saw his start while we were in the east."
+The wise men didn't mean "We saw his star while we were in the east."
 The Greek text states the star was "en anatole", meaning they saw his star rising in the east.
 So, we can conclude the star of Bethlehem rises in the east like all stars (& planets) do.

 When King Herod heard this he was disturbed, and all of Jerusalem with him.

-King Herod was not Jewish but an Edomite, and was made king by the Romans since he excelled as governor in the two qualities the Romans valued most in their puppet state rulers: collecting taxes & keeping the peace.
+King Herod was not Jewish but an Edomite, and was made king by the Romans since he excelled in the two qualities the Romans valued most in their puppet state rulers: collecting taxes & keeping the peace.
 When King Herod is disturbed, all of Jerusalem would be too, for they all knew, when King Herod panics, lots of people end up dead.

 Then Herod called the Magi secretly and found out from them the exact time the star had appeared.